 Bold or underlined letters are often used to identify vectors – it lets the reader know that more than one component is involved.
 Since two-dimensional vectors have components in two directions, they have a magnitude (size) and a direction described with an angle.

 Magnitude and Direction of Vectors

-The length of a vector can be found using pythagoras.
+The magnitude of a vector is its length and can be found using Pythagoras.

 The notation is another way to express vectors.
 It identifies the vector that points from the point A to the point B. The magnitude, which is the length of the vector, is then denoted .
 Using Pythagoras,